Infrastructure requirementsEdit on GitHub

-This diagram illustrates how visibility of resources relates to private and public network relationships:
+The following diagram shows how visibility of resources relates to private and public network relationships:

 MerchantPortalGui should be allowed.
-Their prefix is all the same (/domain-merchant-portal-gui).
+Their prefix is all the same—

 Merchant portal network

-In order for the Merchant Portal to function properly, it should be in a dedicated public network (not the same network where Yves/Glue runs) with access to a network Database and QueueBroker (see diagram above).
+For the Merchant Portal to function properly, it should be in a dedicated public network, not the same network where Yves/Glue runs, with access to a network Database and QueueBroker.
+For details, see the diagram).

 Firewall rules for the Merchant Portal (NACLs or Security groups)